First port of call in the event of a cyber attack

 Report by e-mail

-I want to send an e-mail : info@ccb.belgium.be
+I want to send an e-mail : incident@ccb.belgium.be [for organisations experiencing a cyber incident only]

 I want to send an encrypted e-mail.